tg73/prusaowners/Skelestruder_Assembly.md

 Save settings M500

+**Since 3.5.0, the M91x gcodes below are no longer enabled on stock firmware.
+Only M907 is supported, which allows current to be set but not reported, and there's no equivalent of M910.
+Uncomment the line `#define TMC2130_SERVICE_CODES_M910_M918` in `Configuration_prusa.h` to re-enable.**

 Change motor current, depending on your motor, if it gets too hot using stock settings: I found that I needed to reduce the default E motor current for my smaller motor.
 If it’s not getting too hot, leave it default (30).
 Example: M911 E24 ; set holding current lower M912 E24 ; set running current lower M910 ; commit new currents until power cycle

 INFO: M910 - Reset and initialize the TMC2130 chips.